ShrisanKapali-Cumberlands/MSCS_632_Assignment_5/README.md

 This repository contains two source files:

 - **RideSharingApp.cpp** – A complete, command-line based C++ implementation of the ride sharing program.
-- **Assignment5SmallTalk.image** – A Smalltalk image file containing the ride sharing program, intended to be run in a Smalltalk environment like Pharo.
+- **RideSharingApplication.image** – A Smalltalk image file containing the ride sharing program, intended to be run in a Smalltalk environment like Pharo.
+It can be found inside the RideSharingApplication folder.

 ---